Page 38 - RV Alaska

 activities are located right in town,

-while Kechemak Bay State Park is
+while Kachemak Bay State Park is

 just a short boat ride away and offers